Updated: September 9, 2022

 If you are keeping a shared phone service, consider removing your loved one’s voice from outgoing messaging or answering machines.

-Once you have canceled their credit cards, it is good to keep track for a while to be sure online predators have not gotten a hold of the information and purchased anything with it.
+Once you have canceled their credit cards, it is good to keep track for a time to be sure online predators have not gotten a hold of the information and purchased anything with it.

 Once their license is canceled, the information is no longer available to use for identity theft.